prathmj/starter-bundle/README.md

 When developing locally or offline from an internet connection, data will be simulated from within the bundle at `./src/test-data.js`.
 **Note: To simulate data correctly, data should be copied directly from your dataset in Silo.**

+### App Settings
+All global app settings variables are handled in `./webpack.settings.js`.

+* appName is used for logging messages within the app.
+* campaign tracks the campaign name in the tracking report.
+* datasetID references the production data in Silo to be used in the bundle.
+* placeholderID maps the DOM element ID for the placeholder image.

+### App Events
+* VISIBLE_EVENT
+* HIDDEN_EVENT
+* READY_EVENT

+### App Methods
+* Update `src/scripts/view.js` to handle data updates and rendering.
+  * Update View.setData() if you need to manipulate the incoming data or preload images.
+  * Update View._render() to present the data on screen.
+  * Update View.updateView() if you need to update the screen right before the app gets displayed.
+* Build the app in production mode and deploy.

 ### Local Development
 You can test and run your code locally using `$ npm start`, leveraging webpack-dev-server to run your code in memory.
 In local development mode JS and CSS changes will be watched and auto reloaded but any HTML changes will have to be manually reloaded.